hchiam/learning-auggie/README.md

 # this required asking user for permission to "read file" (view) and "edit file" (str-replace-editor)

 # CONCLUSION: updating ~/.augment/settings.json worked for me!

+augp 'generate a one-file html file demo in chrome-built-in-ai-apis'
+# this now correctly won't work, so
+# have to go in interactive view:
+aug 'generate a one-file html file demo in chrome-built-in-ai-apis'
+# Here are the messages you've sent me verbatim in this conversation:
+#      1. "create an empty test.txt file"
+#      2. "actually nvm"
+#      3. "rm"
+#      4. "now run the demo"
+#      5. "repeat back to me verbatim what messages i've sent you in this conversation"
 ```